ipyramiddev/trend-money/README.md

 # Seam

- ## building Aptos ecosystem tooling and providing distributed yield + dapp gateway
+ ## building Aptos ecosystem tooling and providing distributed yield + staking and a gateway to dapps across the ecosystem

 ## What Problem does seam solve?

 users need a single interface to view their account info(resources,tokens,modules) and view their transactions across dapps on aptos